List of longest-serving Indian chief ministers

-The longest-serving chief minister of the Republic of India is former chief minister of Sikkim Pawan Kumar Chamling of the Sikkim Democratic Front, who served from 12 December 1994 to 26 May 2019 for 24 years and 165 days.
-Nitish Kumar of Bihar has serving current longer serving for the most terms (ten).
+The longest-serving chief minister is the former Chief Minister of Sikkim Pawan Kumar Chamling of the Sikkim Democratic Front, who served from 12 December 1994 to 26 May 2019 for 24 years and 165 days.
+Former Chief Minister of Bihar Nitish Kumar has the record of most terms (ten) as chief minister.
+The Chief Minister of Nagaland Neiphiu Rio is the longest-serving current chief minister.
 (Note: A term is defined as a continuous period between taking office and resignation of a particular chief minister.)